GabrielNakamura/FishPhyloMaker/README.md

 | G_sp2 | Family2 | Order2 |
 | G_sp3 | Family3 | Order3 |

-This table can be done mannually or by passing to `tab_function` a list of species or a community data matrix with species names in columns.
+This table can be done mannually or by passing to `FishTaxaMaker` a list of species or a community data matrix with species names in columns.

 To install the package the user must type: